wwwlicious/servicestack-eventstore/ReadMe.md

 ## Attributions ##

-This project leans partly on the following OS projects:
+This project leans gratefully on the following OS projects:

 - <a href="https://github.com/mfelicio/NDomain">**NDomain**</a> by Manuel Felício
 - <a href="https://github.com/gnschenker/EventSourcing">**EventSourcing**</a> by Gabriel Shenker
-- <a href="https://github.com/EventStore/getting-started-with-event-store">**Getting-Started-With-Event-Store**</a> byJames Nugent
+- <a href="https://github.com/EventStore/getting-started-with-event-store">**Getting-Started-With-Event-Store**</a> by James Nugent